PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 sending of the morse code will continue, using the contents of the cw_buffer (because the rx_buffer meanwhile has been filled with data from a new message).

-The sketch for the slave contains a table for the conversion from ASCII to code to send morse dots and dashes.
+The include file "puter_echo.h" for the slave device contains a table for the conversion from ASCII to code to send morse dots and dashes.

 ```
 std::unordered_map<char, std::vector<int>> morse_txt_dict = {